alicefortuni/Obesity-Analysis-DSHS/README.md

   - `lattice`: For creating trellis graphics.
   - `stringr`: For string manipulation.
   - `tidyr`: For tidying data.

+## Documentation
+The article detailing the analysis can be found in the doc folder within this repository.

 ## Conclusions
 The analysis shows significant differences in obesity rates by gender, region, and time.
 These differences highlight the impact of socio-economic, cultural, and lifestyle factors.
 Further research integrating additional data is needed to develop targeted, evidence-based interventions for global obesity.